ahalahluc/cs313413f25p2/README.txt

 TestIterator.java
 	testRemove()
-		i.remove(); // what happens if you use list.remove(77)?
+		i.remove(); // What happens if you use list.remove(Integer.valueOf(77))
-			Answer: I will get ConcurrentModificationException because the iterator expects to have full control over removals, the safest way is i.remove() which safely removes the last element returned by i.next()
+			Answer: I will get ConcurrentModificationException error, because the iterator expects to have full control over removals, the safest way is i.remove() which safely removes the last element returned by i.next()

 TestPerformance.java